matrix-construct/construct/modules/README.md

 via the compiler's command-line and the developer does not have to `#include` either in the module.

-Every loadable module requires a static `ircd::mapi::header` with the explicit name of `IRCD_MODULE`.
+1. Every loadable module requires a static `ircd::mapi::header` with the explicit name of `IRCD_MODULE`.
 This is an object which will be sought by the module loader in libircd.

-Nothing else is required.
+2. Add an `_la_SOURCES` entry for your module in the appropriate place in Makefile.am.

+3. Add the module `.la` name to the appropriate LTLIBRARIES list in Makefile.am.

+4. At this time, most modules are listed explicitly in `ircd/m.cc` to provide a strict load and unload ordering based on dependency.
+Note that if the module is not `m::` related there may be similar lists for other subsystems.